-A minor in museum studies gives you the hands-on practice and theory necessary to enter the growing field of museum careers.
-The minor explores not only how museums are organized and operated, but also how they care for and interpret their collections, serve their audiences, and respond to new technologies.
+The museum studies minor at the University of Mary Washington explores not only how museums are organized and operated, but also how they care for and interpret their collections, serve their audiences, and respond to new technologies.
 You will look at how museums grapple with complex legal and ethical issues unique to their disciplines including the cultural implications of the work they do and the extent of that work’s impact from the intimate community to the global market.

 Areas of Study